johnmaeda/SK-Recipes/README.md

 * S1E7 "Stay Fresh With APIs" / Related: Sample 3
 * S1E8 "Bonus: Planner Power" / Related: Sample 2

-... salt / fat / acid / heat

 ---

 This repo is a collection of .ipnyb files that to be run locally with the following requirements:

 ## 🏁 Prerequisites to getting started with the notebooks in this repo

-> 👋 New to GitHub and VS Code?
+> 😱 New to GitHub and VS Code?
 [Beginner instructions are at the 👇bottom.](https://github.com/johnmaeda/SK-How-Tos#-never-used-github-or-visual-studio-code-before-no-problem-weve-got-you)

 Software that needs to be installed on your computer: